Skip to main content

 Get in the habit of adding Comment nodes to explain non-obvious logic in your Behavior Trees, especially around Fallback and Parallel patterns where the intent may not be immediately clear.

-Now let's learn how to implement some more advanced perception to identify the block.
+Now let's learn how to implement some more advanced perception to identify objects.

 Point Cloud Registration with Iterative Closest Point (ICP)